 Either way do some research on box size and style, entry hole diameter, hanging height, and general habitat for your favorite bird species.
 You may also delight in studying these bird species ecologically.

 Enjoy researching what native shrubs and trees they typically favored.
 Consider planting a designated habitat plant to attract your favorite birds without encouraging rats.

 Leaving piles of sticks, twigs, tree branches and leaves may be recommended to boost foraging habitat for juncos, chickadees or sparrows.
 But that’s also a likely place for pesky rats to hide.

 You’ll have to feel it out.
 Try to keep most vegetation reduced within a foot or two of the ground.
 Also clear away from fences, sides of home & garage walls if possible.
 Those are rats’ favorite places to lurk.

 Like with all these backyard habitat management tips, use them as part of a dynamic, integrative system.
 For example, having a single debris pile may be part of your personal habitat goals.
 Perhaps you’re trying to attract scratching crows, thrushes, towhees or robins.
 Keep it properly spaced from your fences and buildings.

-If later you notice a rat burrow forming underneath it, you can temporarily move or disassemble it until the issue improves.
+Then monitor: If later you notice a rat burrow forming underneath it, you can temporarily move or disassemble it until the issue improves.

 Drive thru vs. Organic farm